Maysha-Khanom-Moon/advanced_sql_with_Baraa/README.md

 #### except: (minus)
 - returns unique rows in 1st table that are not in 2nd table

 - ##### order of queries:
     - only here the order of queries in a except does affect the result
     <br>

+#### intersect:
+- returns only the rows that are common in both queries

 <br>